EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ---
-title: "Python vs Go Which is the Best Programming Language in 2024?"
+title: Python vs Go Which is the Best Programming Language in 2024?
 date: "2021-11-02"
 url: "python-vs-go-go-which-is-the-best-programming-language"
 categories:
 - go
-- "python"
+- python

 coverImage: "images/Python-vs-go.jpg"
-description: "Learn about the differences, features and similarities between Python and Go (Golang), two languages used for web development."
+description: Learn about the differences, features and similarities between Python and Go (Golang), two languages used for web development.
+keyword: python vs go
 keywords:
 - "python"
 - go